 - In Kotoura-san, generally people avoid the local telepath Haruka, and actually the first scene of the anime◊ showed there's actually a radius around her that people didn't even want to enter lest their minds be read.
 Without spoiling much, the end of the series inverts exactly this with an oddly casual yet rewarding moment of heartwarming.

-- Juli in The Heart of Thomas is The Unfavorite in his family and sexually harrassed at school due to his exotic dark looks inherited from his Greek father.
+- Juli in The Heart of Thomas is The Unfavourite in his family and sexually harrassed at school due to his exotic dark looks inherited from his Greek father.

 - Kaze to Ki no Uta